Coronavirus: how the outbreak is affecting our roadworks and maintenance

 Will the riverside car park be open for all to use during the works?

 The parish council have kindly allowed us to use the car park as the site compound for the duration of the scheme.
 There will be no access for other vehicles during the project.

 Will the river be available for paddling during the works?

-Unfortunately the river will be closed during the scheme.
-This is for the safety of all.
+For safety reasons, the river will be closed during the scheme.

 I have a business, can I get a business rate reduction?

 To be granted a business rate reduction there has to be a Material Change Circumstance (MCC) for the duration of a scheme.